 Robert De Niro, Ed Norton and Milla Jovovich star in this drama thriller about a convicted arsonist trying to manipulate a parole officer with the help of his beautiful wife

 Twelve-year-old Shaun hooks up with a bunch of fun-loving skinheads during the long hot summer of 1983, until the spectre of racism drives the group apart.
 Shane Meadows' most personal film to date

+Shaun Fields (Thomas Turgoose) is a 12 year-old growing up in the East Midlands, whose soldier father died a year earlier in the Falklands and is the victim of bullying at school.
 Salvation comes in the form of kindly, fair-minded skinhead Woody (Joe Gilgun) and his apparently parentless gang of puppyish, moon-faced boys and preternaturally aged girls, all pinched faces and feathercuts.
 Little older than Shaun himself, burdened with the same juvenile insecurities, they're nonetheless better dressed in their immaculate Ben Shermans and cherry red Docs.
 Shaun signs up, receives his regulation uniform and haircut and joins the skinhead movement.
 When the older, damaged Combo (Stephen Graham) shows up, newly vomited from prison, he drives a nail into the group, exemplified in his loaded question for Milky (Andrew Shim), their sole black skinhead.
 "Do you consider yourself English or Jamaican?"

 Find out who voted for Film4.com's list of the top 100 must-see films of the 21st Century so far

 A tooth-chattering voyage through the scariest movies ever made